In Australia, immunisations are available to protect you from preventable diseases.

 Who provides immunisation?

-There are many different reasons why people need to be immunised, and who delivers them can also vary.
+There are many different reasons why people need to be immunised.
+Who delivers them can also vary.

 What to tell your GP or clinic nurse

-Before receiving a vaccine, tell your GP (doctor) or nurse if you or someone in your care:
+Before receiving a vaccine, tell your GP (doctor) or nurse if the person about to be immunised:

-- has had a severe reaction to any previous vaccines
+- has had a severe reaction following any vaccine

 - has had any vaccine in the past month

-- has had an injection of immunoglobulin, or received any blood products, or a whole blood transfusion within the past year
+- has had an injection of immunoglobulin, or received any blood products, or a whole blood transfusion in the past year

 - is pregnant

-- is a parent, grandparent or carer of a newborn baby
+- is a parent, grandparent or carer of an infant aged up to six months

-- is a premature baby (born at less than 32 weeks), or weighed less than 2,000 grams at birth
+- was a preterm baby born at less than 32 weeks gestation, or weighing less than 2000g at birth

 - has a chronic illness